castorini/onboarding/docs/colab-instructions.md

 ## Time consumption on experiments

-These experiments are run under the Colab default setting.
+These experiments are run under the Colab default setting(T4).

 + [PyGaggle: Baselines on MS MARCO Document Retrieval](https://github.com/castorini/pygaggle/blob/master/docs/experiments-msmarco-document.md): It takes about 4 hours to re-rank each half subset.